Our Mission

 Our Organization

 We are a non-profit Chapter of the US-based The Wildlife Society.
-We have ~300 members, governed by a volunteer board and coordinated by an executive director.
+We have over 500 members, governed by a volunteer board and coordinated by an executive director.

 Poster Profile – Erin Tattersall